 4.5.
-Research Direction
+Research direction

-All of the above approaches generate S-shaped adoption curves and several endogenously capture some of the critical factors that effect technology adoption rates.
-While most of the emphasis to date has been correctly placed on understanding the relative economic advantage of the technology and representing complex system issues such as dispatch.
-The three forms of endogenous constraints to technology adoption incorporate limits on specialized resources, capital vintaging and malleability, and learning, incorporate additional factors that effect adoption rates.
-However, these approaches ignore a majority of the factors that theoretically or empirically impact diffusion rates.
+All of the above approaches contribute to S-shaped adoption curves and several endogenously capture some of the critical factors that affect technology adoption rates.
+Most of the emphasis to date has been correctly placed on understanding the relative economic advantage of technology and representing complex systems issues such as dispatch.
+Although specialized resource limits, capital vintaging and malleability, and learning, affect adoption rates, these approaches ignore several of the factors that theoretically and empirically impact the rate of technology diffusion.
 Table 5 illustrates the factors that have been considered, but these are relatively few compared to the number of factors described in Section 4.2.